bulutcan99/hermes/README.md

-# Hermes - Ride-Hailing Microservice System 🚕
+# Hermes - Vehicle Tracking Microservice System 🚕

 Hermes is a **minimal ride-hailing platform** inspired by Uber.
 It is designed as a **microservices-based system** written in **Rust**, demonstrating clean architecture, event-driven communication, and distributed system design.
 The current version focuses on **core services only**, providing the foundation for future extensions.